kmanav/RedHatPAM/README.md

 The integration also includes the following HTTP Basic credential definition:
 * Red Hat PAM Basic Credential

 These components are contained in the release file **Red Hat PAM REST API vX.X.bprelease**.
-You will also find a small example process in this repository titled **Red Hat PAM Test.xml**.
+You will also find a small example process in this repository titled **BPA Process - Red Hat PAM Test.xml**.

 **NOTE:** The PAM server REST API requires HTTP Basic authentication or token-based authentication for the user role **`kie-server`**.
 To view configured user roles for your Red Hat Process Automation Manager distribution, navigate to **`~/$SERVER_HOME/standalone/configuration/application-roles.properties`** and **`~/application-users.properties`**.